 We use a mix of our own manure-based compost and compost brought from one of our neighbors.
-Our manure is gifted from our young oxen and a neighboring dairy.
+Our manure is gifted from our cattle and a neighboring dairy.
 We supplement this compost with several organic amendments to provide our crops with a surplus of nutrients.
 We pay special attention to micronutrients, which often are missed when one is only using compost made from local plants deficient in those same micronutrients.

 We also grow legume cover crops such as fava beans, crimson clover, and field pea, which fix nitrogen, and whose deep roots bring subsoil nutrients up to the surface.
 These plants are incorporated in the soil in the spring, break down, and provide nutrients to the subsequent crop.

 How We Manage Pests